NDSolve`FEM`

 Generate an element mesh of two nested half-annuli with .
 Each annulus represents a different subdomain.
 The first subdomain has an inner radius of and a outer radius of , and the second subdomain has an inner radius of and a outer radius of .

-First, create a series of three half-disks, then a union of the three subregions is generated and finally, to create the two annuli, the first half-disk is taken as a hole.
+First, create a series of three half-disks, then a union of the three subregions is generated and finally, to create the two annuli, the first half-disk is taken to represent an inner hole.

 Define the inner and outer radius of the first annulus: